Harmeek-19/CodeBase/README.md

 ## Acknowledgments

-Special thanks to OpenAI for providing the GPT model used in documentation generation and to all open-source libraries used in this project.
+Special thanks to Google for providing the Gemini AI model used in documentation generation and to all open-source libraries used in this project.

 ## Contact